mbm-phd/mbm-phd.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Irreversibility of extreme precipitation intensity in global monsoon areas under multiple carbon neutrality scenarios Published in "Weather and Climate Extremes" .See below.
+Irreversibility of extreme precipitation intensity in global monsoon areas under multiple carbon neutrality scenarios Published in Weather and Climate Extremes.See below.

 ---